Jump to the recipe

 Making the First Ambrosia

-While many people who grew up eating or observing ambrosia salad (probably made by their grandmothers and aunts), the dessert they have in mind is probably similar to what I grew up with in North Carolina: a fluffy mix of fruits, whipped cream, gelatin, marshmallows, and shredded coconut.
-While that dessert is more or less a Southern staple, I wanted to try out the original recipe of layered oranges, coconut, and sugar.
+The desert many people have in mind who grew up eating ambrosia salad is probably similar to what I grew up with in North Carolina: a fluffy mix of fruits, whipped cream, gelatin, marshmallows, and shredded coconut.
+While that dessert is more or less a Southern staple, I wanted to try out the 19th-century recipe of layered oranges, coconut, and sugar.
+To tell the truth, I was always a little frightened of the ambrosia salads I always saw at potlucks and get-togethers as a child; the little old ladies from church would and did put anything and everything in there and I was never really sure if the whipped, fluffy topping was whipped cream or mayonnaise, or if that green piece of something was jello or celery.
+So, instead of conquering my childhood fear, I decided to try out the historic version instead.
 Since I was alone while making this and had no one to share it with, I made enough for one, but feel free to double the recipe (or more) to serve enough for a family gathering.

 Eat Your History!
 Makes 19th Century Ambrosia